realBjornRoden/cloudactions/azure/login/README.md

 [azure-sdk-tools](https://docs.microsoft.com/en-us/azure/#pivot=sdkstools)
 ## Actions
 ### Login
-1. Open command line session using Terminal/xterm/putty or equiv
+1. Open a command line session using Terminal/xterm/putty or equiv
 1. Run the `az` command to authenticate through the webui using a Microsoft Account and Password
 ```
 $ az login